juancarlospaco/nimrun-action/README.md

           github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-- Nim version to use depends on `nim-version` of `jiro4989/setup-nim-action`.
 - `@github-actions` adds :eyes: Reaction to your Github issue comment when seen.
-- `@github-actions` adds :+1: Reaction to your Github issue comment when your code compiles and runs OK.
-- `@github-actions` adds :-1: Reaction to your Github issue comment when your code fails to run.
-- `@github-actions` adds 1 new Github issue comment with the results and stats about your code.
+- `@github-actions` adds 1 new Github issue comment with the Bisect results and stats about your code.

-The Bot will match Github issue comments that starts with:
+The Bot will match Github issue comments that first line starts with:

-- `"@github-actions nim c"`
+- `"!nim c"`
-- `"@github-actions nim cpp"`
+- `"!nim cpp"`
-- `"@github-actions nim js"`
+- `"!nim js"`
-- `"@github-actions nim e"`

 And followed by a code block of Nim source code.